AndersonPGS/countdown-reactjs/README.md

-# countdown-reactjs
+# Countdown in React JS
-A countdown created in React JS - Video by: Rocketseat
+A countdown created in React JS - [Video by: Rocketseat](https://www.youtube.com/watch?v=qcIhUoBZaHg)